openvstorage/framework-cinder-plugin/edge/newton/guide.md

 It is used for the following features:
 * Copy image to volume
 * Copy volume to image
+* Create empty volume
+* Extending a existing volume

 ### The automation library

 The automation library that contacts Open vStorage via URI approach is provided in this repo.

+It is used for the following features:
+* Create empty volume
+* Create volume from existing volume
+* Create snapshot from volume
+* Create volume from snapshot
+* Delete volume
+* Delete snapshot from volume

 ## Sources